Bully for Teddy, Bully for America!

 Without understanding the influence the shadow and the other as well as the human behavior known as projection have on our experience, we cannot hope to avoid the tragedy depicted in the following short drama.
 First, we unconsciously attribute our suffering to and then project our emotions, desires, attitudes, and problems onto individuals or groups.
 These people then become the other or others and receive our blame and anger and our reactions associated with our inability to understand what is really happening.
 This daily tragedy is so common as to be invisible, and so horrific that most of humanity quickly denies that it happened or looks the other way.
 Denial in these cases is indeed not a river in Egypt.

 Millard in her review of the book Honor in the Dust about America’s shadow projection onto the other in the Philippine Insurrection (1899) says this about the book: What is striking “is not how much war has changed in more than a century, but how little.
 On nearly every page, there is a scene that feels as if it could have taken place during the Bush and Obama administrations rather than those of McKinley and Roosevelt.
 American troops are greeted on foreign soil as saviors and then quickly despised as occupiers.
 The United States triumphantly declares a victorious end to the war, even as bitter fighting continues.
 Allegations of torture fill the newspapers, horrifying and transfixing the country.”

-The quotes in bold which follow are the actual words of the historical characters taken from the Congressional Record, newspapers or biographies and the actual characters listed below are similarly indicated.
+The quotes in bold which follow are the actual words of the historical characters taken from the Congressional Record, newspapers or biographies.

 Cast of Characters